majinbruce/REST-WALLET-API/README.md

 ## Routes:-

 ### Auth
-//signup as a new user to get 1000 token bonus balance,
+//after signup a new user to get 1000 token bonus balance<br />
-//asfsaf
+ // login to get tokenid and userid as a response<br />
+  //get & verify otp to become an admin<br />

 * auth/signup - user needs to send password,userName,email at the body of req(put)
 * auth/login - user needs to send email,password,userName at the body of req(post)
 * auth/getOtp - send userName at the body of req(get)